zhorifiandi/zhorifiandi.github.io/_posts/2025-01-01-understanding-software-architecture-characteristics-or-non-functional-requirements-in-a-nutshell.md

 - **Number of Manual Recovery Processes**: Tracks how often manual intervention is required to restore the system after failure.

+#### Conduct Chaos Engineering for Resilience Testing

+Regularly test how your system behaves under failure scenarios using techniques like chaos engineering.
+This ensures the system can handle unexpected events and recover gracefully.
+Simulate failures, such as server crashes or database outages, and observe system responses to evaluate resiliency.
+You can find insightful list of resources on chaos engineering in here: [awesome-chaos-engineering](https://github.com/dastergon/awesome-chaos-engineering)

 ### **4. Business Continuity**

 Business continuity refers to the system’s ability to recover and continue operations in the event of a disaster or critical failure.
 A disaster can mean a lot of things: Database down, Servers down, Cloud Provider Down, or even Third Party Down.
 These metrics help ensure that systems can quickly recover from major incidents and that any disruptions to service are minimal.